 When it comes to a great cut of meat, pork loin takes flavors better than most.
 Also, it is hard to beat a Traeger pellet grill for mild smoke and ease of use.
 Learning how to make a pork loin on a Traeger pellet grill is a great way to add the smoke flavors to your favorite piece of pork.

-You need to be aware of some critical aspects to avoid ruining your pork loin.
+These directions cover the basics, but you need to be aware of some critical aspects to avoid ruining your pork loin.
 This article will cover all the details of what you need to know to make a delicious pork loin roast.

 Note: most links in this article are Amazon.com Affiliate links, see Affiliate Disclosure, thank you.